 WHY YOU'LL LOVE THIS RECIPE?

 - Perfect texture - This batter creates a light and fluffy waffle that has the perfect amount of crispiness.
-It makes excellent deep wells to hold maple syrup.
+It makes excellent deep wells to hold maple syrup, like in pumpkin waffles.

 - Delicious bursting with berries - Not too sweet since they have no sugar.